-How do you become great at golf or even a scratch golfer?
+How do you become a scratch golfer?
 If you are reading this and are currently a single figure golfer (or close) then congratulations.
 Swinging a lump of metal around your body to hit a tiny white ball across a field into a hole is tough.
 You’re already better than most people will ever be.

 “One small step in scoring, one giant leap in golfing ability”